tweag/cardano-conformance-testing-of-consensus/docs/design.md

 runConsensusTest :: ConsensusTest -> Property
 ```

-The change to `cardano-node` would be minimal, and it essentially boils
+The change to `cardano-node`'s test suite would be minimal, and it essentially boils
 down to implementing `runConsensusTest` using `forAllGenesisTest`, which should
 have no local effect on the implementation.
-Along this lines,
+Along these lines,
 `toTasty :: TestSuite ConsensusTest -> TestTree` would essentially traverse the
 `TestSuite` using `runConsensusTest`.